R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 J. Milroy and L. Milroy, ‘Mechanisms of change in urban dialects: the role of class, social network and gender’, in Sociolinguistics reader, London: Arnold, 1998, pp. 179–195.

 N. Haeri, ‘“Why do women do this?”
-Sex and gender differences in speech’, in Towards a social science of language: papers in honor of William Labov, vol. Amsterdam studies in the theory and history of linguistic science.
-Series IV.
-Current issues in linguistic theory, Amsterdam: J. Benjamins, 1996, pp. 101–114.
+Sex and gender differences in speech’, in Towards a social science of language: papers in honor of William Labov, Amsterdam: J. Benjamins, 1996, pp. 101–114.

 P. Eckert and S. McConnell-Ginet, ‘Constructing meaning, constructing selves: Snapshots of language, gender and class from Belten High’, in Gender articulated: language and the socially constructed self, New York: Routledge, 1995, pp. 459–507.